The Geometric Unitary Kudla Conjecture: Hermitian Hilbert modular and Jacobi forms

-The space of Hermitian Jacobi forms of weight~$k$, index~$m$, and type~$\rho$ is written as~$\rmJ^{(g-h)}_{k,m}(\rho)$.
-As in the case of Hermitian modular forms, we may omit~$\rho$ from our notation, if it is the trivial representation, and then write~$\rmJ^{(g-h)}_{k,m}$.
+The spaces of Hermitian Jacobi forms of weight~$k$, index~$m$, and type~$\rho$ or level~$N$ are written as~$\rmJ^{(g-h)}_{k,m}(\rho)$ and~$\rmJ^{(g-h)}_{k,m}(N)$.
+As in the case of Hermitian modular forms, we may omit~$\rho$ or~$N$ from our notation, if~$\rho$ is the trivial representation or~$N = 1$.
 We will not need notation for the space of Jacobi cusp forms.

-The proof of the Koecher Principle in \fref{Theorem}{thm:koecher_effect} extends to the case of Hermitian Jacobi forms.
+The proof of the Koecher Principle in \fref{Theorem}{thm:hermitian_koecher_principle} extends to the case of Hermitian Jacobi forms, for which we record without further argument: